 The UCLA Luskin logos

 Shown above are the official UCLA Luskin logos – in order of preferred usage.
 No other versions of the School logo should be created or used without authorization from the Communications Office.

 In order to effectively communicate the UCLA Luskin brand, it is vital that all faculty, staff, students, departments and other units use only approved versions of School and Departmental logos.
-Do not attempt to alter or recreate logo files.
+Do not attempt to alter or re-create logo files.

 If you need to resize a logo within your document, be sure to keep the image proportional – it should not be stretched or squeezed in either dimension.

 The following links to the images shown above route to .PNG files and require UCLA credentials.
-They are appropriate for most desktop publishing, email and website use.
+They have transparent backgrounds and are appropriate for most desktop publishing, email and website use.
 If you need a different version of a file, if the image comes out grainy or if a file is not working for your purposes, please contact the Communications Office.